-Isabella Miller is now 15.
+Isabella Miller will be 16 on April 16, 2018.
 When she was 9, her mom fled the United States with her for parts unknown to everyone except the people that helped them escape the judicial tyranny of the Vermont Federal Court.

-Isabella’s birth mom, my real mom, stopped visitation.
-The judge in Vermont was not happy, and he was going to give me to Janet as a result of Lisa’s disregard for the court orders.
+"My mom stopped the visitation.
+The judge in Vermont was not happy, and he was going to give me to Janet as a result of my mom’s disregard for the court orders.

 08/12/2017Isabella Miller: Level 1$25.00